microsoft/types-publisher/README.md

 If present, packages are published with the provided version tag.

+### azureContainer

+Name of the Azure container we upload data and logs to.

 ## Environment variables

-Azure requires the following environment variables to be set:

-#### AZURE_STORAGE_ACCOUNT

-This should always be "typespublisher" (without the quotes).

 #### AZURE_STORAGE_ACCESS

 To find (or refresh) this value, go to https://ms.portal.azure.com -> All resources -> typespublisher -> General -> Access keys